Python syntax and semantics: Keywords

-In addition, Python also has 3 soft keywords.
+In addition, Python 3 also has 4 soft keywords, including type added in Python 3.12.
 Unlike regular hard keywords, soft keywords are reserved words only in the limited contexts where interpreting them as keywords would make syntactic sense.
-These words can be used as identifiers elsewhere; You can define a function or variable named match or case.
+These words can be used as identifiers elsewhere, in other words, match and case are valid names for functions and variables.